THE HARBOUR SCHOOL SYDNEY

 Iron Cove - Stage 6 Geography

-This excursion explores the Earth's Natural Systems Year 11 Geography topic.
-Iron Cove offers a rich environment for studying Earth's natural systems and their interconnections.
+This excursion explores the Human-Environment Interactions Year 11 Geography topic.
+Iron Cove offers a rich environment for studying a geographical region.

 Iron Cove provides a great location for study of a range of different environments and geographical processes: tidal movements, erosion, sedimentation, shoreline dynamics, mangrove ecosystems, ecological adaptations, wind and water circulations, climatic influences on local ecosystems.